-- a. children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education - b. pupils attending a City of York school who have met threshold levels of consideration (see paragraphs 2 & 3)

-- c. pupils who have attended a school outside of the City of York Council area who has met similar thresholds to those set out in paragraphs 2 & 3 - d. children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education;
+- a. children in a PRU/alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education by the Local Authority - b. pupils attending a City of York school who have met threshold levels of consideration (see paragraphs 2 & 3) - c. pupils who have attended a school outside of the City of York Council area who has met the same thresholds to those set out in paragraphs 2 & 3 - d.
+Pupils who are currently Electively Home Educated